 Feliway:

 This is something that my vet recommended to ease the stress when I moved to a new apartment, and Frank was a bit anxious.
-It helped a lot, so if that is stress what causing spraying, I would suggest to try it.
-You can either buy a plugin or spray – I usually go for a plugin, as it’s more cost effective – check here for price.
-The only exception when I use spray is when I travel with Frank by car to the vet (3 minutes drive make him quite unhappy).
+It helped a lot, so if that is the stress that causing spraying, I would suggest trying it.
+You can either buy a plugin or spray – I usually go for a plugin, as it’s more cost-effective – check here for the price.
+The only exception when I use spray is when I travel with Frank by car to the vet (3 3-minute drive makes him quite unhappy).

-Some people suggest restricting the access to doors and windows through which cats may observe or sense animals outside, that may cause them anxious… I would advise that only if you entirely sure that is the case.
-My Frank for example as most of the cats absolutely love sitting by the window and observe so I cannot imagine depriving him of this pleasure.
+Some people suggest restricting the access to doors and windows through which cats may observe or sense animals outside, which may cause them anxiety… I would advise that only if you are entirely sure that is the case.
+By Frank for example, as most of the cats absolutely love sitting by the window and observing I cannot imagine depriving him of this pleasure.
 I actually firmly believe that it makes him very relaxed.
 I actually often join him in those observations, and I consider it as our bonding time…

 Frequently asked questions: